 Understanding and Reducing Health Disparities Faced by Transgender and Gender Nonconforming (TGNC) Individuals

-The Begun Center is partnering with the LGBT Community Center of Greater Cleveland to study what barriers transgender and gender nonconforming people face when accessing healthcare and whether advocacy led by those individuals can have a community-wide impact on health disparities.
-Medical providers and staff will be in dialogue led by transgender and gender nonconforming individuals to see how relationships outside of a clinic setting change dynamics between the groups.
+The Begun Center partnered with the LGBT Community Center of Greater Cleveland to study what barriers transgender and gender nonconforming people face when accessing healthcare and whether advocacy led by those individuals can have a community-wide impact on health disparities.
+Medical providers and staff joined the dialogue led by transgender and gender nonconforming individuals to see how relationships outside of a clinic setting change dynamics between the groups.

 Research Team: Maggie McGuire